-A memory, or mind palace, is a powerful method of memorization which combines visualisations with spatial memory.
-It is also known as a the method of loci and it is the oldest technique ever created to remember any piece of information, dating back to ancient Rome and Greece.
-This article will explain the reasons of building one, how to do it, and the challenges you need to watch out for.
+A memory, or mind palace, is a powerful method of memorization which combines visualizations with spatial memory.
+It is also known as the method of loci and it is the oldest technique ever created to remember any piece of information, dating back to ancient Rome and Greece.
+This article will explain the reasons for building one, how to do it, and the challenges you need to watch out for.
 In other words, it will teach you to build your very own Versailles.

 What is a memory palace?

 A memory palace is exactly as the name implies.
 It is a mental space or location that is extremely familiar to you and which has various pieces of knowledge scattered throughout.
 However, information does not float randomly like a memory you can’t remember clearly, but is rather precisely linked to various objects or entities located within the space itself.
 The potential magnitude and number of your palaces are infinite.
 Why is this the case?
 Their limit is your imagination and as you know, imagination has no bounds.
 The palace can be either real or a concoction of your own imagination, as long as you know it like the back of your hand.

 The principles behind a memory palace are visualization and spatial memory.
 Visualization, also known as mental imagery, involves mentally seeing representations of objects, scenes or events.
 These representations are accompanied by sensory information in the absence of a direct and related external stimuli.
 Essentially, it is ‘seeing with the mind’s eye’.
 Spatial memory involves the way the brain stores information about the environment around you.
 These two principles make the perfect couple, each contributing their part for the creation of your memory palace.
 Essentially, they allow you to mentally retrace your steps every time you lose your keys, and rats to navigate inside a maze to find food or safety.